 Another great question to ask yourself is where do you want to work?
 There are many different avenues you can take.
 Ones I am less familiar with are nursing homes, home health, and doctor's offices.
 I've known people who have worked in these positions before and have even done clinicals for some of them and they all have their challenges.

-One I am familiar with is the hospital setting.
+One I am familiar with is the hospital setting (click here for more info).
 These complex places have more moving parts than you can imagine in order to function properly.
 Many people don't recommend starting in a facility of this magnitude and some won't even hire you without previous experience.
 That's not to say don't attempt it but just know what you are getting into.

 If you've got the required education and degrees, congratulations.
 You've done the hard part, but it's not over yet.
 Education alone won't get you hired.
 If you're looking to land that dream job, here are a few other resources that are absolutely essential.

-One thing that is easy to get wrong is to have a compelling resume that makes you shine.
+One thing that is easy to get wrong is to have a compelling resume (click here for tips and a sample) that makes you shine.
 No matter what job you apply for, there will be stacks upon stacks of these sheets of paper that all look the same.
 If you want to be taken seriously, you have to make sure yours stands out above the competition.

-So your resume worked and you got an interview.
+So your resume worked and you got an interview (click here for my tips and tricks).
 Now what?
 This part can be utterly terrifying and rightfully so.
 Let's not sugar coat it, this step can make or break your chances of getting hired.
 It is not to be taken lightly by any means.
 Luckily, you're preparing ahead of time so you have the advantage.
 Get this part right and the job will be as good as yours.
+Click here for what NOT to do at an interview.

 If this page helped you, pay it forward by commenting down below your own tips for caregiver employment.
 As much as I would like to have an answer to every single question others may have, my knowledge is limited.
 The more people we have sharing their knowledge, the more we can help others.